crate/crate/blackbox/docs/config/cluster.rst

   ..
 NOTE::

-     Enabling the collection of statistical information incurs a performance penalty, as details about every job and operation across the cluster will cause data to be inserted into the corresponding system tables.
+     The collection of statistical information incurs a slight performance penalty, as details about every job and operation across the cluster will cause data to be inserted into the corresponding system tables.